 - In rare conditions, you will be able to see the flower of their plant.
 The height of this plant is 8-12 inches long and creamy white.

 - This plant comprises oxalic acid.
 For that its some parts are poisonous to the human body.
 But ripe fruit is exceptional in this case.

 How to grow split philodendron plant:

 Propagation: The most common and reliable method for propagation is air layering.
-For doing it you have to take a floral or sphagnum moss, sharp and clean priming shears, a plastic bag, and twist ties.
+For doing it, you have to take a floral or sphagnum moss, sharp and clean priming shears, a plastic bag, and twist ties.
 At first, find the leaf growing out of a stem.
 It’s better if a short aerial root is present below.
-Now just below the root, cut a small slash about one-third of the stems’ diameter.
+Now just below the heart, cut a small slash about one-third of the stems’ diameter.

-Now wrap the slash, aerial root and the node where the leaf joins the stem with 1-2 inch layer of sphagnum moss.
+Now wrap the slash, aerial root, and the node where the leaf joins the stem with a 1-2 inch layer of sphagnum moss.
 Wrap it in a plastic bag.
 You have to check the root development by opening the plastic bag and secure the bag with twist ties.
 After root rising, place the new plant in the soil by cutting the stem.

 Split leaf philodendron propagation is done by root or stem cuttings.
 It’s also better if you put a few leaves and few plant nodes on each cutting.

 Propagation through stem cuttings: For the propagation from stem cuttings, at first choose a mature plant and choose a suitable disease-free stem.
 Now allow putting the cutting to sit out overnight before planting.
 This will help to prevent the developing roots from rotting.